lourencoprudencio/Secure-Password/README.md

 Welcome to the NOVA Secure Password project!
 This web application was created to encourage members of the NOVA School of Business and Economics (NOVA SBE) [ https://www.novasbe.unl.pt/ ] community to create strong and secure passwords.
 With the growing importance of cybersecurity, it is essential to use passwords that effectively protect your personal information and accounts.

+Your privacy and data security are fully guaranteed.
+This page is completely secure because any information you enter is neither sent to any server nor stored in any location.
+Each session on the site is unique, and once the session is closed, any entered data is permanently erased and cannot be recovered.

 Features:

 # Password Quality/Protection Level Checker: Enter your desired password, and the application will evaluate its protection level/quality based on various criteria, including length, complexity, and the presence of common sequences.